cacing69/bitbuilder/README.md

+# BITBuilder

-# BITBuilder : Make easy query builder / eloquent queries with requests for API Response on Laravel / Lumen
+### Make easy query builder / eloquent queries with requests for API Response on Laravel / Lumen

 This package has feature to filter, sort and include relations based on request.
 BITBuilder can be applied on Laravel's default Eloquent builder & Query Builder.
-Query parameter names follow the [JSON API specification](https://jsonapi.org/) as closely as possible.
+Query parameter names follow the [JSON API specification](https://jsonapi.org/).

 ## Quick Installation
 ```